-35.1 Purchaser has the right to withhold from the compensation owed under this Agreement any taxes due at the source, the withholding of which is Purchaser's statutory responsibility, including any solidarity surtax legally due on such taxes.
+35.1 Purchaser has the right to withhold from the compensation owed under this Agreement the tax which Purchaser is liable under any provisions of tax law.
 Any tax withheld shall be treated for all purposes of this Agreement as if it has been paid by Purchaser to Supplier.
 Supplier must as soon as possible receive a tax receipt from Purchaser indicating the amount of the tax withheld at the source that documents the amount of the taxes withheld and deducted.

-35.2 No tax shall be withheld at source or the amount withheld shall be reduced if Supplier, before payment of compensation, presents all necessary documents from the respective tax authority, certifying that the payment is exempt from tax or subject to a reduced tax rate.
+35.2 No tax shall be withheld at source or the amount withheld shall be reduced if Supplier, before payment of compensation, presents all necessary documents from the respective Tax Authority, certifying that the payment is exempt from tax or subject to a reduced tax rate.

-35.3 If Purchaser cannot deduct the withholding tax, including any solidarity surtax, from the payment because the compensation is paid by offsetting of mutual claims, Supplier must pay the withholding tax, plus any solidarity surtax, to Purchaser separately.
+35.3 If Purchaser cannot deduct the withholding tax from the payment, because the compensation is paid by offsetting of mutual claims, Supplier must pay the withholding tax to Purchaser separately.
 If Purchaser has neglected to deduct withholding tax although it is required under the law to pay withholding taxes to the tax authorities for Supplier's account, Supplier shall assist Purchaser with regard to all procedures that are necessary to obtain a refund from the tax authorities.
-If the tax authorities do not refund the subsequently paid withholding taxes including any solidarity surtax, Supplier shall immediately refund to Purchaser the amount of the tax owed by law, including any solidarity surtax.
+If the tax authorities do not refund the subsequently paid withholding taxes, Supplier shall immediately refund to Purchaser the amount of the tax owed by law.
+Notwithstanding anything in this Section, if a Party changes its domicile after the Effective Date such that withholding taxes become due on payments due to the other Party, the Party that changed its domicile will bear any withholding taxes that the other Party is unable to recover under applicable double tax treaties.